ippontech/blog-usa/posts/feedback-keycloak-high-availability-in-cloud-environment-aws-part-2.md

 # A little of pure Wildfly configuration

-When you are configuring it, in fact, you are modifying the core of the underlying technology, which is nothing else than a WildFly server (formerly JBoss).
+When you are configuring Wildfly, you are modifying the core of the underlying technology, which is effectively a JBoss server.

-Even if some parts are specific to Keycloak (like cache definitions for example), it remains standard to the way you will configure an old JBoss.
+Even if some parts are specific to Keycloak (like cache definitions for example), it remains standard to the way you will configure an old JBoss system.

 The principle, apart from JDBC drivers files, is that all you will modify is gathered into one unique file: `.../standalone/configuration/standalone.xml`.